Apply for a game licence

 Should you wish to renew your licence, please follow the instructions on the payment notice.
 To renew your Game Licence using the internet payment option outlined in your payment notice, please click on this link.

-Please note: The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is authorised to collect licence fees on behalf of the Game Management Authority (GMA).
+Please note: The Department of Jobs, Precincts and Resources (DJPR) is authorised to collect licence fees on behalf of the Game Management Authority (GMA).

 Your new licence will be sent to you after receipt of payment.
 The turn-around time for Game Licence renewals is approximately three weeks, however, delays may occur during peak periods.
 Please note that early payment of your Game Licence renewal will facilitate the early issue of your renewed licence.